-An old tradition and year-long ,weekl, Chicago event is the Maxwell Street Market.
-The market is open every Sunday from 7am – 3pm in the South Loop and it attracts locals who are looking to stock up on everything from produce and spices to clothing and drill bits!
-However, most visitors will agree that the tacos, burritos and quesadillas at Rubi’s are reason enough to stop by Maxwell Street Market.
+An old tradition and year-long, weekly, Chicago event is the Maxwell Street Market.
+The market is open every Sunday from 7 am – 3 pm in the South Loop and it attracts locals who are looking to stock up on everything from produce and spices to clothing and drill bits!
+However, most visitors will agree that the tacos, burritos, and quesadillas at Rubi’s are reason enough to stop by Maxwell Street Market.

-The tortillas, meats and veggies are always fresh and cooked to order.
-This is definitely one of the best places for affordable and consistently delicious Latin eats in Chicago.
+The tortillas, meats, and veggies are always fresh and cooked to order.
+Rubi’s is one of the best places for affordable and consistently delicious Latin eats in Chicago.

 Rubi’s at Maxwell Street Market is located at 800 S. Desplaines St. Take the #12 Roosevelt bus to Desplaines or the Blue Line to the Clinton ‘L’ stop.

 Carnitas Uruapan is located on the south side of Chicago in the Pilsen neighborhood, and it is THE BEST place for carnitas in town.
 In fact, you will only find carnitas on their menu, so don’t expect to order any beef, chicken or seafood tacos here.
 It also made my list of the 15 Best Chicago Tacos.

 You will begin drooling the minute you approach 18th St. and don’t forget to order some chicharrones to top off your pig fest!

 Carnitas Uruapan is located at 1725 W. 18th St., directly across the street from the 18th St. ‘L’ stop, along the Pink Line.